dxl2/ava-repl/README.md

 # AVA REPL Shell

 A full featured REPL shell and CLI for Ava.
 This tool can be used in either REPL mode or standalone mode.
-It supports tab completion, context switching, Keystore credentials caching, and more.
+It supports tab completion, context switching, Keystore credentials caching, tracking submitted transaction status, and more.

 ## Build Instructions
 ```